APT Bulk Target Ingest

 With all the columns identified, click on the Import button to load the targets into APT.

-Besides the Target Name, RA, and Dec, two other fields are required for a minimal, complete target specification and Category and Description.
-These fields will need to be entered manually as the importer will not populate these fields from the file.
+Besides the Name in the Proposal, RA, and DEC, 2 other fields are required for a minimal, complete target specification: Category and Description 1.
+These fields may be entered manually if not given in your file.
+See this table for allowed target categories and descriptions.